 A passenger favourite amenity that puts the airport on the list of busiest airports in the USA is LAX’s PUP programme, which stands for Pets Unstressing Passengers.
 Volunteer therapy dogs are brought into the departure areas to visit with waiting passengers and help calm any nervous fliers.

 Another aspect of Los Angeles International Airport that makes it one of the busiest airports in the USA is its record number of airline hubs.
-LAX serves as a hub for more airlines than any other airport in the country.
+LAX is a hub for more airlines than any other airport in the country.
 The airlines include American Airlines, Delta Air Lines, Alaskan Airlines, United Airlines, and Polar Air Cargo.

 6. Charlotte Douglas International Airport (CLT)

-The sixth busiest airport in the USA, Charlotte Douglas International Airport, is located in Charlotte, North Carolina.
-Located six miles from the city’s business district, the airport is used for both commercial and military aircraft.
+Charlotte Douglas International Airport is the sixth busiest airport in the USA.
+Located six miles from the city’s business district, it is used by both commercial and military aircraft.

 Charlotte Douglas International Airport only recently entered the top 10 busiest airports in the USA.
 In 2019, the airport was ranked 11th busiest, with just over 50 million passengers that year.
 In 2021, CLT reached 6th place on the list due to the post-COVID travel boom.